 Indigenous peoples in Kenya

 In Kenya, the peoples who identify with the indigenous movement are mainly pastoralists and hunter-gatherers as well as some fisher peoples and small farming communities.
-Pastoralists are estimated to comprise 25% of the national population of 38.610.097 (2009 census), while the largest individual community of hunter gatherers numbers approximately 79,000.
+Pastoralists are estimated to comprise 25% of the national population of 38.6 million (2009 census), while the largest individual community of hunter gatherers numbers approximately 79,000.

 Pastoralists include the Turkana, Rendille, Borana, Maasai, Samburu, Ilchamus, Somali, Gabra, Pokot, and Endorois.
 They mostly occupy the arid and semi-arid lands in northern Kenya and towards the border between Kenya and Tanzania in the south.

 Hunter-gatherers include the Ogiek, Sengwer, Yaaku, Waata, El Molo, Boni (Bajuni), Malakote, Wagoshi and Sanya.